 |From War to

-A history of the Bureau of Indian
+a history of the Bureau of Indian

 The relationship between the US Government and Native Americans has never been an easy one.
 This article traces its development from attempts to obtain tribal neutrality during the Revolutionary War in 1775, through the assimilation policy of the late 1800's to the modern policy of Self-Determination.
+First published in 1996.

 One of the first acts of the Continental Congress was the creation, in 1775, of three departments of Indian affairs; northern, central, and southern.
 Among the first departmental commissioners were Benjamin Franklin and Patrick Henry.
 Their job was to negotiate treaties with tribes and obtain tribal neutrality in the coming Revolutionary War.
 Fourteen years later, the U. S. Congress established a War Department and made Indian relations a part of its responsibilities.